dkubb/abstract_type/README.md

   abstract_singleton_method :singleton_method
 end

-Foo.new               # raises NotImplementedError: Foo is an abstract class Foo.singleton_method  # raises NotImplementedError: Foo.bar is not implemented
+Foo.new               # raises NotImplementedError: Foo is an abstract type Foo.singleton_method  # raises NotImplementedError: Foo.bar is not implemented

 # Subclassing to allow instanciation